-Yesterday marked another Philippine history, were Filipinos practiced their Right to Suffrage.
+Yesterday marked another Philippine history, was Filipinos practiced their Right to Suffrage.

-I was one of the volunteers from our workplace in partnership in the filed of IT with GMA-7, PPCRV and Rappler for the 2016 PH Elections.
+I was one of the volunteers from our workplace in partnership in the field of IT with GMA-7, PPCRV, and Rappler for the 2016 PH Elections.

-After the final brief on our assignment, I went to my voting precint to cast my vote.
-Around 5:30am, the situation in East Tapinac Elementary School was calm.
+After the final brief on our assignment, I went to my voting precinct to cast my vote.
+Around 5:30 am, the situation in East Tapinac Elementary School was calm.
 Few people were in-line according to their assigned polling center.

 I was the first-four who waited for the polling center to open.
 Members of the BEI and PPCRV and local poll watchers started assembling the PCOS machine around 5:50 am.

-From there, voter's seats, pens and Comelec sealed paper envelopes were placed in each seats.
+From there, voter's seats, pens, and Comelec sealed paper envelopes were placed in each seat.

 After the set-up of the PCOS machine, we were queued to enter the polling place.